datagrok-ai/public/help/develop/how-to/build-an-app.md

 Dataframes are comprised of [columns]().
 Columns may be used as Datagrok functions arguments.
 For columns, it's possible to get its underlying dataframe.
 In return, columns are comprised of cells, and it's possible to get cell's underlying column.
-There is also a diversed [system of events](https://datagrok.ai/js-api/DataFrame) one can subsrcribe on a dataframe.
+There is also a diverse [system of events](https://datagrok.ai/js-api/DataFrame) one can subscribe on a dataframe.

 Let's create a dataframe and check what we can do with it.